Features and Ease of Use

 All shared hosting accounts come with a 30-day money back guarantee.
 You’ll need to notify them via their Help Desk to be eligible for the refund – but make sure you back up all of your data before you do so, because they’ll terminate your account immediately upon receiving notice.

 DowntownHost claims they make support available through live chat, email, and a ticket system.
 However, their email support was basically unresponsive when I contacted them via the form on their website, and when I tried to access their live chat, they took half an hour before they got back to me.
-Their knowledge base was equally disappointing: the link is broken, and although you can still get to it by googling “downtown host knowledge base,” it takes an incredibly long time to load the database.
-It seems from other reviews online that their support used to be amazing, but has drastically dropped in quality since then.
+Their knowledge base was equally disappointing: the link is broken, and even though you can still access it by searching “downtown host knowledge base” on Google, it takes a very long time for the database to load.
+It appears that their support used to be amazing based on other online reviews, but the quality has significantly declined since then.